arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/tutorials/enabling-ble/enabling-ble.md

 If the code is not working, there are some common issues we can troubleshoot:

 - We haven't updated the latest firmware for the board.
-- We haven't installed the core required for the board.
+- We haven't installed the Board Package required for the board.
 - We haven't installed the ArduinoBLE library.
 - We haven't opened the Serial Monitor to initialize the program.
 - The device you are using to connect has its Bluetooth® turned off.